Aurora Database

 Why Aurora Can Avoid the Usage of Two Phase Commit

 I’m always skeptical when people claim they don’t need data consistency protocols like Paxos and 2PC.
 It’s also not clear in the first paper how Aurora is able to avoid it.
-However, in the second paper, there is a key sentence explains that:
+However, in the second paper, there is a key sentence that explains that:

 “This is possible because storage nodes do not have a vote in determining whether to accept a write, they must do so.
 Locking, transaction management, deadlocks, constraints, and other con-ditions that influence whether an operation may proceed are all resolved at the database tier.”